reelyactive/javascript-dsp-examples/README.md

     npm run velocityoverall

 The velocity overall is calculated as follows:
+- Remove any DC offset from the samples
 - Split into (up to 4) non-overlapping time series of at least 256 samples
 - Application of Hann window to each time series using `hannWindow(samples)`
 - Conversion to frequency domain using `fft(samples, samplingRate)`